onwello/i18n/PLURALIZATION_GUIDE.md

 **📚 Documentation**: [GitHub Repository](https://github.com/onwello/i18n) | [NPM Package](https://www.npmjs.com/package/@logistically/i18n)

+## 🔗 **CLDR Compatibility**

+This pluralization engine is fully compatible with **Unicode CLDR (Common Locale Data Repository)** plural categories and aligns with JavaScript's `Intl.PluralRules` behavior.
+The plural categories (`zero`, `one`, `two`, `few`, `many`, `other`) follow the CLDR standard, ensuring consistency with other internationalization libraries and tools.

+**Key Compatibility Points:**
+- ✅ **CLDR Plural Categories**: All plural categories match CLDR specifications
+- ✅ **Intl.PluralRules Alignment**: Engine behavior matches `Intl.PluralRules` output
+- ✅ **ICU MessageFormat Compatibility**: While we use a custom DSL with `${count}` interpolation, our plural logic is compatible with ICU plural syntax
+- ✅ **Fallback Strategy**: Follows CLDR fallback patterns for missing categories

+**ICU MessageFormat Note:**
+This engine does not use ICU MessageFormat syntax.
+Instead, we use a custom DSL with simple `${count}` interpolation.
+However, our plural logic and category determination are fully compatible with ICU plural syntax, making it easy to migrate from or to ICU-based systems.

 ## 🎯 **Key Features**

 - ✅ **Arabic Numeral System Distinction** - Eastern vs Western Arabic numerals